get-got/discord-downloader-go/README.md

 [Read more in Discord Trust & Safety Team's Official Statement...](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)

-While this project works for user logins, I do not reccomend it as you risk account termination.
+While this project works for user logins, I do not recommend it as you risk account termination.
 If you can, [use a proper Discord Bot user for this program.](https://discord.com/developers/applications)

 > _NOTE: This only applies to real User Accounts, not Bot users.
 This program currently works for either._